Carry-On Packing Guide To Survive Winter Storm Flight Delays & Cancellations

 Work Items (Beyond Your Laptop, Tablet, And Important Documents)

 If you’re on a business trip it is likely you’ll have your laptop with you in your carry-on, but don’t stop there.
-Think about what you might need if you’re unwillingly spending an entire day in the airport.
+Think about what you might need if you have to unwillingly spending an entire day in the airport.

 Will you need a headset to help you make your calls while typing?
 A wireless keyboard so you can work on your manuscript?
 A stack of papers you’ve been meaning to grade?